AaronBertrand/ParamParser/README.md

       - `Get-ParsedParams -File "./dirDemo/dir1/sample1.sql" -GridView`
     - To get the output only in the console:
       - `Get-ParsedParams -File "./dirDemo/dir1/sample1.sql" -Console`
-    - To also log the output to a database, run `.\database\DatabaseSupportObjects.sql` somewhere, and then add:
+    - To also log the output to a database, run `.\database\DatabaseSupportObjects.sql` in some SQL Server database, and then add:
       - `-LogToDatabase -LogToDBServerInstance "server" -LogToDBDatabase "database"`
       - This will assume Windows Authentiction, but you can specify by adding:
         - `-LogToDBAuthenticationMode "Windows"`